GrahamDumpleton-abandoned/mod_wsgi-docs/ApplicationIssues.rst

 even for the same data.
 In the worst case scenario the process may crash.

-As might be expected this can cause session based login schemes such as commonly employed by Python web frameworks such as Django, !TurboGears or Trac to fail in strange ways.
+As might be expected this can cause session based login schemes such as commonly employed by Python web frameworks such as Django, TurboGears or Trac to fail in strange ways.

 The underlying trigger for all these problems appears to be a clash between